renewable energy - windfarm

 Renewable Energy in Agriculture: The Way Forward

 Agricultural systems are requiring an increasing amount of to cope with the current and projected growth in demand.
 Unfortunately, increased use of nonrenewable has a detrimental impact on our environment.
 In today’s world, where the effects of climate change are very real and fast approaching, it is crucial to use sustainable processes for agriculture.
-Renewable can contribute greatly to transform the methods of food production, thereby having a positive effect on food security too.
+Renewable energy can contribute greatly to transform the methods of food production, thereby having a positive effect on food security too.

 What Is Renewable Energy?